Chain-of-Visual-Thought: Teaching VLMs to See and Think Better with Continuous Visual Tokens: Related Work

 \textbf{Latent Space Reasoning} Concurrent work shows that reasoning in latent space can strengthen LLMs in complex, multi-step tasks~\citep{Biran2024HoppingTL, Chen2024LanguageMA}.
 Coconut~\citep{Hao2024TrainingLL} finds that continuous latent embeddings are more efficient than explicit CoT, while CCoT~\citep{Cheng2024CompressedCO} compresses CoT into continuous tokens for denser reasoning.
 Other studies explore specialized reasoning tokens~\citep{Goyal2023ThinkBY} or use hidden states as implicit reasoning paths~\citep{Deng2023ImplicitCO}.
 Latent reasoning has also been extended to VLMs.
-Aurora~\citep{Bigverdi2024PerceptionTE} employs VQ-VAE latents of depth and detection signals to enhance depth estimation and counting, whereas Mirage~\citep{yang2025machinementalimageryempower} uses latent imagination for visual reasoning tasks.
-Our work, \ours, builds upon these previous contributions: we introduce a form of tool-use directly embedded in continuous latent space, where the implicit `tools' are visual thinking tokens tied to specific perceptual experts.
+Aurora~\citep{bigverdi2025perception} employs VQ-VAE latents of depth and detection signals to enhance depth estimation and counting, whereas Mirage~\citep{yang2025machinementalimageryempower} uses latent imagination for visual reasoning tasks.
+LVR~\citep{li2025latentLVR} achieves reasoning in shared semantic and language space by reconstructing key visual tokens.
+Monet~\citep{wang2025monet} introduces a novel reinforcement learning algorithm to optimize latent visual reasoning.
+Different from these works (shown in Tab.~\ref{tab:previous-work}), \ours introduces a form of implicit tool use directly embedded in dense continuous latent space, where the implicit `tools' are arbitrary types of visual thinking tokens tied to their specific perceptual experts.